Gaspard II de Coligny: Advancement

 At this time he was close friends with two of the other leading men at court Francis, Duke of Guise and Piero Strozzi.
-Office continued to flow to him due to his uncles close relationship with the king.
+Office continued to flow to him due to his uncle's close relationship with the king.
 In 1549 he was made sous-lieutenant of the Boulonnais, and then Boulogne-sur-Mer a year later.
 In 1551, he was made Governor of Paris, a much coveted office.
 A year later he followed this acquisition with that of the title of Admiral, inherited from the recently deceased Claude d'Annebaut.
 This post had little to do with naval affairs, but was second in prestige behind that held by his uncle Constable Montmorency.
 With war resumed in 1552 Coligny as Colonel-General of the infantry played a key role under Guise's command in the French victory at Battle of Renty.
-Dispute between Coligny and Guise over who deserved credit for the victory almost ended in the drawing of swords, before Henri II oversaw the kiss of peace between them, nevertheless their friendship was jeapordised.
+Dispute between Coligny and Guise over who deserved credit for the victory almost ended in the drawing of swords, before Henri II oversaw the kiss of peace between them.
+Nevertheless their friendship was jeopardised.
 In a testament to the extreme favour he was in at court, in 1555 he was awarded a second governorship, that of the important border district of Picardy, replacing the first prince of the blood Antoine of Navarre much to his frustration.

 In 1555, under the leadership of his friend and navy colleague, Vice-Admiral Nicolas Durand de Villegaignon, he attempted to establish the colony of France Antarctique in Rio de Janeiro.
 They were afterwards expelled by the Portuguese, in 1567.
 His combined efforts with those of his uncle, persuaded Henri to attain the 5 year truce, which he would do at Vaucelles in February 1556.
-During 1556 however, he would lose his governorship of the capital to François de Montmorency, who Henri had promised Anne would receive it.
+During 1556 however, he would lose his governorship of the capital to François de Montmorency, whom Henri had promised Anne would receive it.